openshift/ci-docs/content/en/docs/how-tos/use-registries-in-build-farm.md

 ## How do I gain access to QCI?
 The access control to the images in QCI is delegated to the [RBACs](/docs/how-tos/rbac/) on `app.ci`.
-This is to reduce the effort on managing users in different places.
+This is done to reduce the effort of managing users in different places.
 The access to QCI has to be through a reverse proxy serving `quay-proxy.ci.openshift.org` and only pull permission is granted.

 ### Human Users